Chapter One: Gameplay

 in which groups of like-minded minifigs can gather to mutilate and slaughter

 one another for the entertainment of their Humans.
-Their battles can be large or small, balanced or skewed,
+Their conflicts can be large or small, balanced or skewed,

 1.1: Overview of Play